-E. An allele that is fully expressed whenever it is present is called
+C. An allele that is fully expressed whenever it is present is called

-F. An allele that is not expressed when a dominant allele is present is called decides which alleles will be passed on.
+D. An allele that is not expressed when a dominant allele is present is called

-G. A recessive allele is expressed only when there is allele present.
+E. A recessive allele is expressed only when there is no allele present.

-V. RANDOM SEGREGATION OF ALLELES- In modern terms, the law of segregation holds that when an organism produces gametes, each pair of alleles is separated and each gamete has an chance of receiving either one of the alleles.
-Because chromosome pairs split randomly during meiosis, either one of a pair of homologous chromosomes might end up in any one gamete.
+V. RANDOM SEGREGATION OF ALLELES- In modern terms, the law of segregation holds that when an organism produces gametes, each pair of alleles is separated and each gamete has an equal chance of receiving either one of the alleles.
+Chance decides which alleles will be passed on.